yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

 ## Raft flags

-For a typical deployment, values used for Raft and the write ahead log (WAL) in `yb-master` configurations should match the values in [yb-tserver](../yb-tserver/#raft-flags) configurations.
+For a typical deployment, values used for Raft and the write ahead log (WAL) flags in `yb-master` configurations should match the values in [yb-tserver](../yb-tserver/#raft-flags) configurations.

 ##### --follower_unavailable_considered_failed_sec